Rothamsted/knetminer/revision-history.md

 - Updated top banner color to white.
 - Added "Tutorial" and "Cite Us" buttons to banner.
 - Rounded buttons, boxes and sections.
-- Improved clarity of text popups, errors and notifications.
+- Improved clarity of text pop ups, errors and notifications.
 - Added "Revert all filtering changes" button to Gene and Evidence View keys.
 - Moved positions of several UI features (amount of genes to show in gene view, unlinked/linked genes selectors, "X genes selected").
 - Swapped Evidence and Map view positions.
-- Seperated Network View from other Views.
+- Network View more clearly separated from other views.
 - Network View button is now greyed out/disabled when no graph has been created.
 - Greyed out "Genes" box in Genome Region Search (as the value isn't user-adjustable).
 - Revamped Region Search "Add region" UI/UX.